DARSakthi/DARSakthi.github.io/_talks/MSP-0.markdown

 location: "Glasgow, Scotland, United Kingdom"
 ---

-I will be going to the University of Strathclyde's Mathematically Structured Programming group to speak about Bayesian mechanics.
+I will be going to the University of Strathclyde's [Mathematically Structured Programming group](https://msp.cis.strath.ac.uk) to speak about Bayesian mechanics and its possible relations to categorical cybernetics.

 _Abstract_: